Small Animal Services: Cardiology

 Referral is not required for second opinions, breed-related certifications for congenital heart disease, or treatment of heartworm infection.
 By speaking with the primary veterinarian prior to the appointment, we are often better able to determine the severity of the problem, which of our services the patient is likely to need, how soon the patient needs to be seen, and whether any of the other specialty services at the VH should be consulted.
 We will also discuss our policies and fees at the time the referral is made, and formulate a plan for communicating our findings to the primary veterinarian.

 After the referral has been made, clients may call us to make the appointment.
 We will collect client and patient demographic information, provide an estimate of charges, discuss some of the diagnostic procedures that may be required, and answer any questions the owner may have regarding the visit.

-To have the best chance of getting a complete diagnostic work-up done in one day, we try to schedule new patients in the morning between 9:00-10:30 am every day except Thursday, which is reserved for interventional cardiac catheterization or other semi-elective surgical procedures.
+To have the best chance of getting a complete diagnostic work-up done in one day, we try to schedule new patients in the morning every day except Wednesday, which is reserved for interventional cardiac catheterization or other semi-elective surgical procedures.

 Your appointment duration will vary, depending on the nature and complexity of your pet’s condition.
 If you have scheduling questions or conflicts, please let us know as soon as possible so we can do our best to accommodate your schedule.

 The initial examination fee is $181.50, which includes examination by and consultation with a cardiology clinician.

 The range for the typical outpatient cardiac evaluation ranges from $550 – $1350.